Brandonio-c/Frontier-Exploration/README.md

 9. [References](#references)

 ## Summary
-Frontier exploration is motivated by the desire to investigate areas that are dangerous, unreachable, or have not yet been visited by humans.
+Frontier exploration is motivated by the need to explore unknown environments that may be dangerous, unreachable, or just have not yet been visited by humans.
 These unexplored environments can be anything from deep-sea locales to regions of space to Earth's disaster-stricken areas.
 Mapping the investigated area, deciding where to explore next, and adapting to dynamic and changing conditions are among the primary open research areas of frontier exploration.
 In the following article, an agent refers to an autonomous robotic platform of some design (UGV, UAV etc)

 ## Formal Definition
 Frontier exploration is the identification and methodical investigation of "frontiers," or unexplored boundaries that separate the known and unknown regions within an environment.
 These frontiers represent areas where the agent has incomplete or uncertain information about its surroundings and are typically associated with regions that could contain valuable information, obstacles, or points of interest.
 Frontier exploration is centred on the challenge of independently exploring and mapping these unexplored frontiers in order to identify noteworthy or interesting locations.

-Algorithms for frontier exploration, like ADD PAPER FROM REFERENCES, are developed to automate the process of path planning and obstacle avoidance along routes to the frontiers.
+Algorithms for frontier exploration, like [ADD PAPER FROM REFERENCES], are developed to automate the process of path planning and obstacle avoidance along routes to the frontiers.

 ADD SOME INFO HERE ABOUT ALGORITHMS (MAYBE A FORMAL ALGORITHM?)